GDSoftworks/Management/README.md

 # About Project

-> **NTBspace** (Not Too Busy Space) is open-source managemenet software that give your team and you must-have tools for correct for organizing workflo: project management tools, knowledge management system and much more features that will make your work much easier.
+> **NTBS** (Not Too Busy Space) is open-source managemenet software that give your team and you must-have tools to organize your workspace as efficiently as possible.
+Here you will find: boards, calendars, moodboards, knowledge management functions and much more features that will make work easier, no matter what type pf project do you use it for.

 ## Why make another management software?